 One of the main goals for the ICARP IV engagement process is to be truly inclusive, diverse, and engaging to ensure that the scientific priorities for the next decade are firmly grounded on the advice and needs of Arctic scientists and science organisations, Indigenous people and Arctic residents, stakeholders, and rights-holders.

-We are seeking community input throughout 2023 through a diverse set of engagement activities worldwide focused on:
+We are seeking community input throughout 2023 and 2024 through a diverse set of engagement activities worldwide focused on: